-Trade waste from a mortuary shall only be disposed of to a site in a manner approved by the Council as a mortuary waste disposal site.
+Trade waste from a mortuary shall only be disposed of in a manner approved by the Council.
 Advisory note: Acceptable disposal methods may be prescribed through a guideline document or by the addition of a schedule two to this Bylaw.